maxmurdoch/flock/src/pages/products/trainee.md

     Insuring your drone flight has never been simpler.
 All it takes is a matter of taps.
   list:
-    - image: ../../images/uploads/phones/flight-details-home.png
+    - image: ../../images/uploads/screens/flight-details-screen.png
       text: >-
         Choose your flight area, and the date and time you want to fly.
         Instantly receive a real-time quote at the bottom of your screen.
       title: 1.
 Enter your flight details
-    - image: ../../images/uploads/phones/customise-policy-home.png
+    - image: ../../images/uploads/screens/customise-policy-trainee-screen.png
       text: >-
         From 1-8 hours, select how long you want to be covered for.
 You can even set the price you want your hull and equipment to be insured for.
       title: 2.
 Customise your policy
-    - image: ../../images/uploads/phones/get-flying-home.png
+    - image: ../../images/uploads/screens/get-flying-screen.png
       text: >-
-        Pay for the policy and you're good to go!
+        Pay for the policy and you’re good to go!
 All the important documentation is instantly emailed to you.
       title: 3.
 Get flying
   title: How Flock Cover works